it-machine/error_json_serializer/README.md

 # JsonErrorSerializer

-This gem provides a simple way to respond API errors messages from Ruby applications.
+This gem provides a simple way to respond API errors messages with correct HTTP responces from Ruby On Rails applications.

 ## Installation